-The weekend of discounts begins with the Thanksgiving holiday on the Thursday, then there's Black Friday on the Friday, and then there's Cyber Monday.
-Cyber Monday 2017 will be on November 27.
+The weekend of discounts begins with the Thanksgiving holiday on the Thursday, then Black Friday the day after, and Cyber Monday three days after that.
+Cyber Monday 2017 is going to be on November 27.

 On Black Friday, the focus is usually on both high street stores as well as online retailers, but Cyber Monday tends to concentrate more on shopping on the web (hence the name).
 In fact, the term "Cyber Monday" was first invented as a way to get people to spend more cash shopping online, at a time when web retail wasn't quite the big business that it is now.

 Cyber Monday has become Cyber Monday because of good timing: shoppers are either clicking away back at work after a Thanksgiving break, or surfing the web during an extended holiday off the back of the weekend.

-If you're ever confused about when Cyber Monday is due to happen, remember that Thanksgiving is always the fourth Thursday in November in the US, and Cyber Monday marks the end of that weekend.
-While the holiday isn't widely celebrated in the UK, the same bonanza shopping days now apply on both sides of the Atlantic.
+For the purposes of working out when Cyber Monday is scheduled to happen, remember that Thanksgiving always falls on the fourth Thursday in November in the States, and Cyber Monday then marks the end of that weekend.
+While the holiday isn't as widely celebrated over here in the UK, the same big shopping days now apply on both sides of the Atlantic.